tableau/TabPy/docs/server-config.md

 accounts in the password file.
 Run `utils/user_management.py -h` to see how to use it.

-Note for any of the changes for password file TabPy needs to be restarted.
+After making any changes to the password file, TabPy needs to be restarted.

 ### Adding an Account